-This holistic wellness tool and ancient beauty ritual grounded in Ayurvedic techniques does more than smooth your skin.
-Dry brushing is a traditional detoxification ritual encouraging optimal energy and longevity in the entire body.
+This holistic wellness tool and ancient beauty ritual grounded in Ayurvedic techniques do more than smooth your skin.
+Dry brushing is a traditional detoxification ritual that encourages optimal energy and longevity in the entire body.
 Some of the benefits of dry brushing include boosts in cell health, detoxification, and improvements to the lymphatic system.
+You have probably seen Gwyneth Paltrow and other people using it for dry body brushing, so if you wonder what it does, I’m here to explain what it is and its benefits!

-You may have seen me share on Instagram how I use this tool each morning—dry brushing has become one of my favorite morning rituals!
+You may have seen me share on Instagram how I use this tool each morning—dry skin brushing has become my favorite part of my daily routine!

-My favorite dry brushing benefits are: the wonderful way it gets your blood flowing first thing in the morning, it always perks me up, and it only takes a few minutes.
+My favorite dry brushing benefits are the wonderful way it gets your blood flowing first thing in the morning, it always perks me up and makes my skin glow, and it doesn’t take extra time; the whole process is done in a few minutes.
 You can easily prep your morning coffee or tea as you do dry brushing techniques or help your little ones with breakfast as I do.
+It’s the best way to start my days.

-I tried facial dry brushing for a month and noticed such a difference in the brightness + clarity of my skin!
-Now, it’s a daily joy I crave!
+I tried facial dry brushing for a month and noticed a difference in the brightness + clarity of my skin!
+It gave me softer skin, so now, a dry brush session is a daily joy I crave!

 Your lymphatic system is your body’s natural cleansing + detoxification system.
-It helps detoxify wastes and toxins, recycle nutrients, and protects your immune system from harmful pathogens.
+It helps detoxify wastes and toxins, recycle nutrients, and protect your immune system from harmful pathogens.

-Due to modern sedentary lifestyles, the lymph system often becomes stagnant.
-Your lymphatic system has no pump (like the cardiovascular system has a heart), so it needs to be manually stimulated to support optimal functioning.
-Walking, sweating, stretching, rebounding (light jumping on a trampoline) and using dry brushing techniques are great ways to open pathways for optimal lymphatic flow + drainage.
+Due to modern sedentary lifestyles, the lymph nodes often become stagnant.
+Your lymphatic and circulatory systems have no pump (like the cardiovascular system has a heart), so it needs to be manually stimulated to support optimal functioning.
+Walking, sweating, stretching, rebounding (light jumping on a trampoline), and using dry brushing techniques are great ways to open pathways for optimal lymphatic flow + drainage of excess fluid.
 When the lymphatic system is stimulated, wastes and toxins will be eliminated more efficiently through the body’s natural elimination pathways.

 Certain dry brushing techniques will gently exfoliate the skin, remove dead skin cells, and gently encourage cell turnover.
 Too much exfoliation (like harsh exfoliation methods or chemical peels) can do more harm than good.

-The right dry brushing techniques will gently exfoliate without damaging your sensitive skin layer.
-Proper, gentle exfoliation will strengthen your skin’s barrier and make your facial products that much more effective as your skin will be able to absorb them.
+The right dry brushes and dry brushing techniques will gently exfoliate without damaging your sensitive skin layer.
+Proper, gentle exfoliation will strengthen your skin’s barrier and make your facial products that much more effective, as your skin will be able to absorb them.
+Make sure not to do it on an open wound, and if you have sensitive skin, you’ll want to use a softer brush.

 Think of dry brushing as treating your health from the outside – in!
-Skin stagnation and lymphatic stagnation can lead to pesky breakouts, blackheads, uneven skin tone, aging spots and more.
-By stimulating lymphatic flow and circulation you are increasing blood, oxygen and nutrient flow to the cells.
-This boost your skin’s clarity and brightens your complexion.
-Leaving you (and your skin) feeling vibrant and balanced!
+Skin and lymphatic stagnation can lead to the appearance of cellulite, pesky breakouts, blackheads, uneven skin tone, aging spots, and almost any visual skin condition you can think of.
+By stimulating lymphatic flow and circulation, you are increasing blood, oxygen, and nutrient flow to the cells.
+This boosts your skin’s clarity and brightens your complexion.
+Leaving you (and your skin’s surface) feeling vibrant and balanced!

 If you struggle with bumps or breakouts on your arms, dry brushing can really help improve clarity and texture!